jdoleary/Spellmasons/docs/QAProtocol.md

 - Test all pickups in multiplayer
 - Test Pickups + movement spells prediction (trap)
 - Test allies carrying on the battle
+- have a multiplayer game with 1 player, beat a level, then connect with another player

 # Release protocal
 - QA: 1:44